Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Introduction

 A direct tracer of virial shocks, independent of any particle acceleration, is their anticipated \citep{KocsisEtAl05} imprint on the thermal Sunyaev-Zel’dovich \citep[SZ;][]{1972CoASP...4..173S} signal.
 A spatial correlation was identified between the \gama-ray ring in Coma and an outward drop in the $y$-parameter inferred from \emph{WMAP} data, supporting the association of both signals with the virial shock \citep{2017ApJ...845...24K}.
-A highly significant, $8.6\sigma$ drop in $y$-parameter was later identified in the cluster A2319, which has the highest signal-to-noise detection in the Planck SZ catalogueues, indicating a strong shock around $\tau\simeq 3$ with a Mach number $\Upsilon>3.25$ \citep[at the $95\%$ confidence level;][]{HurierEtAl19, 2020ApJ...895...72K}.
+A highly significant, $8.6\sigma$ drop in $y$-parameter was later identified in the cluster A2319, which has the highest signal-to-noise detection in the \emph{Planck} SZ catalogueues, indicating a strong shock around $\tau\simeq 3$ with a Mach number $\Upsilon>3.25$ \citep[at the $95\%$ confidence level;][]{HurierEtAl19, 2020ApJ...895...72K}.
 A joint search for SZ and \emph{Fermi} virial signals in the massive clusters Coma, A2319, and A2142 showed a significant drop in $y$ coincident with a weak \gama-ray excess in all three clusters, consistent with $0.2\%\lesssim\dot{m}\xi_e\lesssim0.7\%$ \citep{2020ApJ...895...72K}.
 Combining the SZ signal with galaxy counts gives a measure of the accretion rate \citep{HurierEtAl19}, allowing independent measurements of $\xi_e\sim 0.5\%$ and $\dot{m}\simeq 1.1$ in A2319 \citep{2020ApJ...895...72K}.
+More recently, stacking the \emph{Planck} $y$-parameter around 10 galaxy groups \citep{Pratt2021} indicated a significant drop around $2.0\lesssim\tau\lesssim2.6$, and stacking the $y$-parameter among 500 clusters using South Pole Telescope data \citep{Anbajagane2022} indicated a projected drop starting at $\tau\simeq2$, both consistent with a virial shock at the stacked $\gamma$-ray radius of {\RK}.
+Interestingly, stacking the 500 clusters also indicated a second drop starting at $\tau\simeq 6$; if verified, this would suggest elongated virial shocks with a $\sim2.5$ ellipticity ratio, as indicated by the virial ring found in Coma by \citet{2017ApJ...845...24K, 2018ApJ...869...53K}.

 In addition to the inverse-Compton signal, the CREs accelerated by the virial shock should also emit a synchrotron radio signal, as they gyrate in the post-shock magnetic fields \citep{WaxmanLoeb00, KeshetEtAl04}.
 Assuming that the shock deposits a fraction $\xi_B\simeq 1\%$ of the thermal energy in magnetic fields \cite[as inferred from cluster halo observations; see][and references therein]{WaxmanLoeb00, KeshetEtAl04}, the cumulative signal from all clusters should constitute a considerable fraction ($\sim 30\%$ for $\xi_e\xi_B=10^{-4}$) of the diffuse extragalactic radio background below 500 MHz, where it dominates fluctuations on $1\arcmin\lesssim\theta\lesssim1\dgr$ scales \citep{KeshetEtAl04}.
 The signal, similar in morphology but somewhat more patchy than its inverse-Compton counterpart, has proven difficult to detect, although a correlation found between the \emph{WMAP} synchrotron signal and the VERITAS \gama-ray ring in Coma corresponds to $\xi_B\sim1\%$ \citep{2017ApJ...845...24K}.